What is Click Flooding and how to stop it?

 How to detect and stop Click Flooding?

-First of all, every app marketer needs to know what a CTIT is, a click to install time.
-It’s the time it takes from the user’s click until he opens the app after it’s downloaded, (when the install occurs).
-This is the lag time between a click and the install event, it’s called click to install time.
+First and foremost, every app marketer needs to understand what CTIT (click-to-install time) is.
+CTIT is the time it takes from a user's click on an ad until they open the app after downloading it, marking the install event.
+This period between the click and the install event is known as click-to-install time.

-On average, click-to-install time is normally distributed, of course, several things impact this analysis, the app size of the app, type of network used to download, etc… But most of the users will install the app right after clicking on an ad.
+Typically, click-to-install time follows a normal distribution.
+Several factors can influence this, such as the app size and the type of network used for downloading.
+However, most users will install the app shortly after clicking on an ad.

 An industry benchmark says that about 75% of the installs occur after the first hour following a click.

-There are two main factors we can identify on click spamming.
+There are two main factors we can identify in click spamming:

-First is the huge amount of clicks, which generates an extremely low conversion rate (CR), and also an uneven distribution of installs, having a lot of installs after days from the click, instead of hours or even 24h as it usually should.
+First, there is the issue of a high number of clicks resulting in an extremely low conversion rate (CR), as well as an uneven distribution of installs.
+Many installs occur days after the click, instead of within hours or even within 24 hours, as would typically be expected.

-Now that you already know how to recognize a click spamming activity and even know how it works.
-You can analyze the CTIT of your campaigns and of the different publishers and be certain that you are not getting any new users from click spamming.
+Now that you know how to recognize and understand click spamming activity, you can analyze the click-to-install time (CTIT) of your campaigns and different publishers.
+This will help ensure that you are not acquiring new users through click spamming.

 Buying a mobile fraud detection tool and partnering up with trustworthy agencies it’s another good step to be safe while doing user acquisition.